documentationfor yFiles for HTML 3.0.0.1

 Components, Biconnected

-A biconnected component is a component where all nodes are linked in a way that it remains connected after removal of one node.
+A biconnected component is a component that remains connected even after the removal of any single node.

 Top